giliardefranca/RPA-Automatizando-Processos-e-Sistemas/README.md

 # TODO
 - colocar as imagens a ser localizada
 - colocar caminho do arquivo para leitura do pandas
-- preencher o campo cabeçalho e a mensagem
+- preencher o campo email e a mensagem

 # FERRAMENTAS
 - pyautogui